Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Background and overview of the paper

 Let $C$ be a maximum clique containing $0$; then $C \setminus \{0\} \subset S$.
 Let $j$ be the smallest non-negative integer such that $C \cap g^j \F_q^*\neq \emptyset$, and say $ag^j \in C$, where $a \in \F_q^*$.
 Then $(ag^j)^{-1} C \setminus \{0\} \subset S$; in particular, $(ag^j)^{-1} C$ is a maximum clique containing $0,1$.

 Suppose $\F_q$ was the only maximum clique containing $0,1$; then the above argument would show that all maximum cliques containing $0$ are given by $g^j \F_q$, where $0 \leq j \leq (q-1)/2$.
 This would imply that the number of maximum cliques containing $0$ is exactly $\frac{q+1}{2}$, which violates the computational results listed in \cite{NM}*{Section 5.4}.
-For example, $GP^*(3^4,10)$ has $9$ maximum cliques containing $0$, which is more than $\frac{q+1}{2}=\frac{9+1}{2}=5$.
+For example, $GP^*(3^4,10)$ has $9$ maximum cliques containing $0$ which is more than $\frac{q+1}{2}=\frac{9+1}{2}=5$; see \cite{AGLY22}*{Section 5.2} for a detailed study of the maximum cliques in $GP^*(3^4,10)$.
 Similarly, $GP^*(5^4,26)$ has $19$ maximum cliques containing $0$, which is more than $\frac{q+1}{2}=\frac{25+1}{2}=13$.
 This shows that Theorem~\ref{subfieldthm} can only hold for sufficiently large $p$. \end{ex}